Chris Conner

-Christopher Ryan Conner (born December 23, 1983) is an American professional ice hockey winger.
-He is currently an unrestricted free agent who most recently played for the Binghamton Devils of the American Hockey League (AHL).
+Christopher Ryan Conner (born December 23, 1983) is an American former professional ice hockey winger who played in the National Hockey League (NHL).

 Early life

 Conner grew up in Westland, Michigan and attended Churchill High School in Livonia, Michigan.
 He lived in the same neighbourhood as current Anaheim Ducks forward Ryan Kesler, and the two grew up together playing hockey since childhood.
 As a youth, he played in the 1997 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.